A Brief History of Fish Sauce

 Fish sauce packets, ready to be consumed.

-The History of Fish Sauce
+A History of Fish Sauce

 In my travels, I’ve heard others cite fish sauce as one of those tastes that takes some getting used to for Western palates, along with stinky tofu and durian fruit, and the bright purple fermented shrimp paste that accompanies Vietnamese bun rieu soup.
 Its lingering smell leaves no mystery about its strong, fishy contents.